 \subsection{Performance without the conditional mask}

-In the task of inferring function calls, we initially employed both GPT-3.5 and GPT-4 models to generate responses.
-For these pretrained models, the greedy search technique was utilized to select responses.
+For the task of inferring function calls, we initially employed both the GPT-3.5 and GPT-4 models to generate responses.
+For these pretrained models, greedy search was utilized to select responses.
 This decision was based on the higher precision required for accurately identifying both function names and their corresponding parameters, where the model's ability to choose the correct function name and parameters is crucial.
 Therefore, alternative methods such as sampling and beam search were not adopted for this task.
-The resulting accuracy metrics from this approach are presented in Figure (\ref{fig:accu_no_mask}).
+The resulting accuracy metrics from this approach are presented in Table~\ref{tab:accuracy}.

 The results highlight that GPT-4 consistently achieves the highest accuracy in producing correct outcomes.
-A notable issue leading to inaccuracies with GPT-4 involves "hallucinations," such as its ability to autocorrect misspelled function names, exemplified by transforming \texttt{send\_emil} into \texttt{send\_email}.
-It is critical that the function name provided in the initial prompt remains unaltered, regardless of spelling errors.
+A notable issue leading to inaccuracies with GPT-4 involves ``hallucinations,'' such as its tendency to autocorrect misspelled function names, exemplified by transforming \texttt{send\_emil} into \texttt{send\_email}.
+It is critical that the function name provided in the initial prompt remain unaltered, regardless of spelling errors.
 This correction issue extends to parameters as well; for instance, GPT-4 might generate \texttt{Australian} as a parameter when the query explicitly requires a country name.
 The primary source of incorrect outputs is attributed to the generation of inaccurate parameters.
 However, all pretrained models demonstrate near-perfect performance in identifying the correct function name.